Dems' confidential 2015 memo warned against interacting with 'radical' Black Lives Matter movement

 READ THE DEMS' LEAKED MEMO ON 'BLACK LIVES MATTER'

-In the document, Perry, who is black, goes on to characterize Black Lives Matter as a "radical movement to end 'anti-black racism.'"
-Perry notes that Black Lives Matter activists don't want their movement "co-opted by the Democratic Party."
+Perry, who is black, goes on to characterize Black Lives Matter as a "radical movement to end 'anti-black racism.'"

+He notes that Black Lives Matter activists don't want their movement "co-opted by the Democratic Party."

 Black Lives Matter advocates for a "collective ownership" economic model, reparations and the "immediate release" of everyone convicted of a drug offense, in addition to defunding police forces and other left-wing agenda items.